-As the second-largest sector of the economy, industry comprises some 33% of GDP and 27% of the labor force.
+As the second-largest sector of the economy, industry comprises some 31% of GDP and 26% of the labor force.
 Significant subsectors include energy production and export, mining, manufacturing, and construction.

-Natural Gas and Oil: These subsectors accounted for around 15% of Russia's GDP in the fourth quarter of 2022 and are largely state-controlled and dominated by a handful of corporations.
+Natural Gas and Oil: These subsectors accounted for around 17% of Russia's GDP in 2023 and are largely state-controlled and dominated by a handful of corporations.
 With some 47.8 trillion cubic meters of natural gas, Russia has the world's largest proven reserves.
-As a result, it is the world's largest exporter and second largest producer, behind only the US.
+As a result, it is the world's second-largest exporter and producer, behind only the US.
 Russia exports most of its natural gas to Europe and Central Asia, though exports to China have risen considerably in recent years.
-With the world's eighth-largest proven crude oil reserves, Russia is the world's secondlargest oil producer and exporter.
+With the world's eighth-largest proven crude oil reserves, Russia is the world's second-largest oil producer and exporter.
 It also produces and exports large quantities of refined petroleum products.

-Mining: Employing over a million

-residents in 2022, Russia is one of the world's largest producers of coal (6th), iron ore (5th), and gold (3rd), and accounts for about 30% of the world's diamond production.
+Mining: Employing over a million residents in 2023, Russia is one of the world's largest producers of coal (sixth), iron ore (fifth), and gold (third), and accounts for about 31% of the world's diamond production.
 Russia also mines large quantities of nickel, lead, copper, zinc, vanadium, platinum, and palladium.